 According to my research findings, all of the above comments couldn’t be further from the truth.
 I have compiled hundreds and hundreds of hours of interviews with couples in the swinging lifestyle, and one of my first questions is, how did the couple get involved in the swinging lifestyle, and how is the wife handling it?
 Moreover, did the wife have a choice in the matter, or did she just go along to please her husband?

 It seems that, indeed, the husbands most often suggest swinging (my research shows that 72 percent of the time the husband introduced swinging to the wife).
 However, once involved, things seem to change.

-So what happens when the couple starts swinging?
+So what happens when a couple starts swinging?
 Do the women enjoy their consensual non-monogamous activities, or do their husbands coerce them?

 Others commented on their expectations in the swinging context: “What kind of clothes should I wear?
 I don’t want to embarrass myself by looking too slutty or too matronly.”

 Some addressed the concerns associated with jealousy and competition: “What if my husband finds other women more attractive than me?
 I don’t want to be alone sitting at a table while he makes out with someone else on the dance floor.
 Will I be jealous?
 Will he be jealous if I’m with other men?”

 However, it doesn’t take long for most women to realize that how you look is probably only part of the process, and that, in the end, how they look physically isn’t that important at all: “Confidence is the most important feature of being sexy,” said another one.

 Some women posited: “Being overweight doesn’t make you less sexy or less appealing.
 It’s how you think of yourself that is important.”